MegaPiggy/DredgeRareFishRestock/README.md

 # Dredge Rare Fish Restock
 Makes the fish from the Recording Rarities pursuit replenish themselves just like every other fish.

 The fish from that pursuit are the Oarfish, Gulper Eel, Goliath Tigerfish, and Coelacanth.

-There are a few other places that don't restock, but the Recording Rarities fish are the only one-time fish because they don't have another restocking fishing spot anywhere else
+As well as the Sleeper Shark from Pale Reach DLC.

+Another thing this mod does is restock a bunch of one-time dredge spots. (rings, earrings, etc)

+This should work on any new fish added in newer update because it searches for only one-time only fishing spots.

-There are a ton of unrestocking spots for the Red Snapper.
+In past updates there used to be one Ghost Shark unrestocking spot, and one Barreleye unrestocking spot, and a ton of unrestocking spots for the Red Snapper.
-The only other spots are a Ghost Shark and Barreleye (each only having one unrestockable spot)

-According to one of the devs these other spots are actually bugs (I guess I found a bug)
+According to one of the devs these other spots were actually bugs (I guess I found a bug)

-- Barreleye spot is in between twisted strand and stellar basin (E7).
-- Ghost Shark spot is by Old Fortress (B6).

-Another thing this mod does is restock a bunch of dredge spots.

 [![GitHub issues](https://img.shields.io/github/issues/MegaPiggy/DredgeRareFishRestock?style=for-the-badge)](https://github.com/MegaPiggy/DredgeRareFishRestock/issues)
 [![GitHub all releases](https://img.shields.io/github/downloads/MegaPiggy/DredgeRareFishRestock/total?style=for-the-badge)](https://github.com/MegaPiggy/DredgeRareFishRestock/releases)